ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 - No need to emulate any other platforms, since evaluation only happens within splices.
 - No need to build everything twice.
+  Just what is needed in each phase, and just when it's needed.
 - No all-or-nothing CPP problem.

 To do this, we need to cleanly separate the stages induced by quoting and splicing.